 Showing is always better than telling.
 Even if you have perfected your elevator pitch, a good demonstration of your product or service will work better.
 If you have a product, attendees will love being able to see it, touch it, and try it.
 If you have a service, give the attendees a little taste of what they can expect as your clients.

 Make sure you have a phone, tablet or laptop on hand to showcase any presentations or videos of what you do.
+Also, use proper headphones to record your voice properly.
 Even better if attendees can take a picture of your product, which they can then share on social media.

 If you have a portable demo, then even better.
 You can take it around the conference and show it to as many people as possible, rather than having to be anchored to your booth or exhibit.